Skip to Content

 Check out the Ausable Bayfield Conservation Authority fact sheet for helpful information on controlling the pests throughout its lifecycle.

-Spongy Moth lifecycle
+Spongy Moth Lifecycle

 Gypsy Moth life stage and control options